 It is simply a means for showing the people she loves how deeply she cares.

-Whether satisfying the stomach of her husband or appealing to the appetites of close-knit friends, Westlake-Jennings revels in dishing out delight.
+Whether satisfying her husband or appealing to the appetites of close friends, Westlake-Jennings revels in dishing out delight.

 �I have been very blessed in terms of growing up around food in a country where our passion for eating comes second to none,� she said.

 �I was brought up in Singapore by a Peranakan mother and Sri Lankan-Portuguese father, both of whom are incredible cooks in their own right.

 �And just as it is for me, they cooked for the pure enjoyment of it.�

 The Ridgewood resident�s culinary journey began at age eight, perfecting the art of preparing rice.

 By 10, she had mastered several family favourites such as oyster sauce chicken stir-fry.

 Now the vivacious real estate writer is one of eight home cooks selected as semi-finalists in WA�s Signature Dish cooking competition.

 Entering the contest on a whim, she was curious to see whether her recipe would pique the interest of judges.